suds-community/suds/README.rst

     * Supported Python versions.

+      * Intended to work with Python 2.4+.
       * Basic sources prepared for Python 2.x.
       * For using Python 3 the sources first processed by the Python 2to3 tool during the setup procedure.
+      * Installation procedure requires the ``distribute`` Python package to be installed on the system.
-      * Tested with:
+      * Tested in the following environments:

-        * Python 2.7.1 on Windows XP, x64.
+        * Python 2.7.1/x64 on Windows XP/SP3/x64.
-        * Python 3.2.2 on Windows XP, x64.
+        * Python 3.2.2/x64 on Windows XP/SP3/x64.

-      * Intended to work with Python 2.4+.

     * Cleaned up how the distribution package maintainer name string is specified so it does not contain characters causing the setup procedure to